fenago/mlops-ai-security/lab_guides/md/lab9_text_generation.md

 #### A Tip for Saving Storage Cost

-When you call [mlflow.transformers.log_model](https://www.mlflow.org/docs/latest/python_api/mlflow.transformers.html#mlflow.transformers.log_model), MLflow will saves a full copy of the Transformers model weight.
+When you call `mlflow.transformers.log_model`, MLflow will saves a full copy of the Transformers model weight.
 However, this could take large storage space (3GB for `flan-alpaca-large` model), but might be redundant when you don't modify the model weight, because it is exactly same as the one you can download from the HuggingFace model hub.

 To avoid the unnecessary copy, you can use 'reference-only' save mode which is introduced in MLflow 2.11.0, by setting ``save_pretrained=False`` when logging or saving the Transformer model.
 This tells MLflow not to save the copy of the base model weight, but just a reference to the HuggingFace Hub repository and version, hence more storage-efficient and faster in time.
-For more details about this feature, please refer to [Storage-Efficient Model Logging](https://www.mlflow.org/docs/latest/llms/transformers/guide/index.html#storage-efficient-model-logging-with-save-pretrained-option).

 ```python